hillscottc/docker-postgres-node/README.md

 A React app, initialized with [create-react-app]

 ## Install
 Requires system installations of [docker], [docker-compose], and Node.
-Install the node packages with:
+Install the node packages in the SERVER and CLIENT:
 ```
 npm install
+cd client && npm install
+cd ..
 ```

 ## Run